-Congress and the President responded to the worst economic crisis since the Great what has worked best in the futures market for decades: transparency, clearing and oversight of intermediaries.
+Congress and the President responded to the worst economic crisis since the Great Depression and carefully crafted the Dodd-Frank swaps provisions.
+They borrowed from what has worked best in the futures market for decades: transparency, clearing and oversight of intermediaries.